Audio equalization: Uses

-In sound recording, equalization may be used to adjust frequency responses for practical or aesthetic reasons, where the end result typically is unequal volume levels for the different frequencies.
+In sound recording, equalization may be used to adjust frequency responses for practical or aesthetic reasons, where the result typically is intentionally unequal volume levels for the different frequencies.
 For example, equalization is used to modify an instrument's sound or make certain instruments and sounds more prominent.
 A recording engineer may use an equalizer to make some high-pitches in a vocal part louder while making low-pitches in a drum part quieter.

 Equalization is commonly used to increase the depth of a mix, creating the impression that some sounds in a mono or stereo mix are farther away or closer than others.
 Equalization is also commonly used to give tracks with similar frequency components complementary spectral contours, known as mirrored equalization.
 Selected components of parts that would otherwise compete, such as bass guitar and kick drum, are boosted in one part and cut in the other, and vice versa, so that they both stand out.

-Equalizers can correct problems posed by a room's acoustics, as an auditorium will generally have an uneven frequency response especially due to standing waves and acoustic dampening.
+Equalizers can correct problems posed by a room's acoustics, as an auditorium will generally have an uneven frequency response, especially due to standing waves and acoustic dampening.
 For instance, the frequency response of a room may be analyzed using a spectrum analyzer and a pink noise generator.
-Then a graphic equalizer can be easily adjusted to compensate for the room's acoustics.
+Then a graphic equalizer can be adjusted to compensate for the room's acoustics.
 Such compensation can also be applied to tweak the sound quality of a recording studio in addition to its use in live sound reinforcement systems and even home hi-fi systems.